 Identifying New Genetic causes of Early-onset Alzheimer’s disease - Early-onset Alzheimer’s disease is a particularly aggressive form of the disease with higher heritability than typical late-onset AD and has several well-described genetic causes.
-We use next-generation sequencing to identify new genetic causes in families and individuals with this particularly aggressive form of AD.
+This project uses next-generation sequencing to identify new genetic causes in families and individuals with this particularly aggressive form of AD.

-A genetic study of a large pedigree with late-onset Alzheimer’s Disease - late-onset Alzheimer’s Disease, the more common form of the disease, is due to the cumulative effect of 1,000s or 10,000s of genetic changes.
-However, there still appear to be families that transmit the illness as an autosomal dominant trait.
-The Emory ADRC has collected a number of very large families and using linkage and next-generation sequencing techniques we are moving to identify high-risk alleles in these families.
+A genetic study of a large pedigree with late-onset Alzheimer’s Disease - Late-onset Alzheimer’s Disease, the more common form of the disease, is due to the cumulative effect of 1,000s to 10,000s of genetic changes.
+However, there still appears to be families that transmit the illness as an autosomal dominant trait.
+The Emory GADRC has collected a number of very large families.
+We are using linkage and next-generation sequencing techniques to identify high-risk alleles in these families.